Preparing for your video and face to face interviews

 We’re looking forward to seeing your video interview soon.
 Good luck!

 When are virtual interviews scheduled?

-Due to the high number of applications we receive every year for the Telstra Graduate Program in Australia, we’ll be moving applicants through the recruitment process at different times.
+Due to the high number of applications we receive every year for our Telstra Graduate and Summer Vacation Programs, we’ll be moving applicants through the recruitment process at different times.
 But rest assured, we will be in touch to let you know what you need to do and when.

 Why do I need to do a virtual interview?